Defective Workmanship by Builders and Contractors & The Consumer's Legal Rights

 The statute of repose expressly states that in no event can a claim based in contract be brought more than nine years after substantial completion, because Arizona’s statute of repose contains very little grace period up to one year, which applies only in the event that the latent defect is discovered during the eighth year after the substantial completion.
 However, this limitation applies only to actions “based in contract” and, it does not apply to tort or negligence actions, even between contracting parties.

 - Contract: Express and Implied Warranties

-If you have questions about constructions defects, claims, or causes of action that might be available to you regarding unworkmanlike construction conditions caused by a builder or developer at your property, the Phoenix real estate attorneys at Platt and Westby, P.C. can advise on which course of action you should take and the best potential claims and remedies to pursue to gain the most expedient, efficient and effective results.
+If you have questions about construction defects, claims, or causes of action that might be available to you regarding unworkmanlike construction conditions caused by a builder or developer on your property, the real estate attorneys at Platt & Westby, P.C., can advise on which course of action you should take and the best potential claims and remedies to pursue to gain the most expedient, efficient and effective results.

 Contact our law office or call 602-277-4441 to discuss your claim and receive our professional assistance in resolving your dispute.